AhoyLemon/jerking.online/readme.md

 Well, I do that.

 ## Why?
 Because it's funny?
 Look, I don't know what to tell you here.
 I had this list sitting around for a couple years, and finally decided to make a website out of it.
-There's a big master list of names, and then the site itself will generate a daily list of 20 of those titles as well as their ranking and gross,  structurally trying to bring you artificial market forces while maximizing funny names.
+There's a big master list of names, and then the site itself will generate a daily list of 20 of those titles as well as their ranking and box office gross, structurally trying to bring you artificial market forces while maximizing funny names.

 ## Who made this?
 My name is [Lemon](http://ahoylemon.xyz), I made this.
 My friend [Boots](https://thefpl.us/meet/boots-raingear) helped.
 A whole lot of people have sent me titles which I've added if I've liked them enough.